Key takeaways

 A signatory record might be enough for day-to-day operations, but when it comes to actual authority, a formal document is non-negotiable.
 This could be a letter of authority, internal memo, board resolution, or power of attorney.

 Instead, use a document automation tool like Docupilot to automate the process.
-It pulls the necessary details from your centralized record and inserts them into a pre-approved template, allowing you to generate signatory authority documents in bulk.
+It pulls the necessary details from your centralized record and inserts them into a pre-approved template, allowing you to generate signatory authority documents in bulk — accurately, every time.

 Here's how it works:

-5. Docupilot will automatically replace the placeholders with live data whenever you enter new signatories and generate the document.
+- Docupilot automatically replaces placeholders with live data whenever you enter new signatories and generates the document.

 Signatory authority is not set in stone.
 Roles change.
 Policies evolve.
 People leave.
-Regularly review the central record and supporting documents to ensure they still reflect the organization’s current structure and governance needs.
-This prevents issues like expired delegations and internal bottlenecks.
+Regularly review the central record and supporting documents to ensure they still reflect the organization's current structure and governance needs.
+This prevents issues like expired delegations, internal bottlenecks, and the kind of apparent authority problems that end up in court.